ARMmbed/mbed-os-experimental-ble-services/doc/DEVELOPMENT.md

 [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette)
 and search for `Open folder in container...` ([reference](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-an-existing-folder-in-a-container))

-When the container is started, it download the development image of this repository and set it up.
+When the container is started, it will download the development image of this repository and set it up.
 Once ready open the command palette > `Run Task` > `Bootstrap`.
 This action setup the rest of the environment specific to the repository.